uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

 ### 3. Collection Purposes

-We will collect your Personal Information only by lawful and fair means and not in an intrusive way for the following purposes:
+Odds96 will collect your Personal Information only by lawful and fair means and not in an intrusive way to operate our business as a licensed online wagering bookmaker for the following purposes:

+ - List item

-1.  to identify you as our Client and confirm your identity for security purposes and to comply with our legal obligations,
+to identify you as our Client and confirm your identity for security purposes and to comply with our legal obligations,
 2.  to maintain your Account,
 3.  to respond to your questions, comments, or requests,
 4.  to carry out know-your-customer (KYC) identity verification,